Let’s start with a simple question. Where were you when the markets crashed in 2008?

 Also, I try to be even-keeled about this stuff.
 I haven’t looked at my personal accounts for about a week.

 What can the government do about all this?

 The government’s response is crucial.
 Most importantly for public health, but also to make sure the financial crisis doesn’t become bigger than it needs to be.

 Financially, the government can step in to help the sectors most affected by the virus, for example by supporting municipalities that can't run deficits but need to provide a lot of services, or guaranteeing financing to affected companies.
-The government can also give people money directly by writing everybody a cheque or using the tax system to deposit money in everybody's accounts, which will help maintain spending, which in turn fuels the economy.
+The government can also give people money directly by writing everybody a check or using the tax system to deposit money in everybody's accounts, which will help maintain spending, which in turn fuels the economy.
 Offering things like paid sick leave for workers who might be unwilling to take off work even if they're sick would help prevent the spread of the virus and provide stimulus.

 And to keep the system from teetering, what you want to see is by and large what we are seeing: central banks providing a lot of liquidity and making sure the banking system works.
 On this last dimension, we are in better shape than we were 10 years ago.
 While some businesses will fail, the banks are looking relatively strong.

 In the long run, as long as this doesn't become a banking crisis, and I haven't seen any indication that is on the horizon, you would expect to see a rebound in economic activity and asset values once this plays out.